schao021/Nearest_Neighbor_Selection/README.md

 ## Introduction
 This project focuses on implementing a nearest neighbor classifier within a wrapper method to perform feature selection.
 The core objective is to identify the most relevant features in a dataset to improve classification accuracy and reduce comuptational complexity.
 Two popular approaches are evaluated: forward selecrtion and backward elimination.

+## Features
+- Implementation of Forward Selection and Backward Elimination
+- Uses Leave-One-Out Cross-Validation (LOOCV) for accuracy evaluation
+- Compatible with custom `.txt` datasets
+- Tracks and displays accuracy at each feature set selection step
+- Runtime tracking for small and large datasets

+## Tools Used

+- **Python 3.12** — Main programming language
+- **NumPy** — Efficient numerical operations
+- **Excel** — For data analysis and visualization
+- **VSCode** — Development environment
+- **GitHub** — Version control and project hosting

 ## Forward Selection vs Backward Elimination
 ### Forward Selection
 This method begins with an empty feature set and adds one feature at a time, selecting the one that improves the model's performance the most at each step.
 The process continues until no further improvement is observed.
 This greedy strategy is effective in detecting strong individual features and avoids early inclusion of noisy data.